blacktop/ipsw/www/docs/guides/download.md

     - iPhone16,1    # iPhone 15 Pro
     - iPhone16,2    # iPhone 15 Pro Max
     - iPad14,1      # iPad Pro 11-inch (M4)
-  resume-all: true
   output: /SHARE/IPSWs
 ```

-> This will download the `latest` IPSWs for _only_ the iPhone 15 Pro models and iPad Pro M4 without requesting user confirmation to download.
-It will also always try to `resume` previously interrupted downloads and will download everything to the `/SHARE/IPSWs` folder
+> This will download the `latest` IPSWs for _only_ the iPhone 15 Pro models and iPad Pro M4 without requesting user confirmation to download and will download everything to the `/SHARE/IPSWs` folder.
+Interrupted downloads always resume automatically.

 You can also use environment variables to set `ipsw` config